 Jacqueline Duval is a partner in Herrick's Tax Department.
-She concentrates her practice on domestic and international tax as well as finance and investing; private equity, hedge funds, venture capital and investment funds; family offices; foundations, not-for-profits and tax-exempts; real estate; trading, prime brokerage, derivatives and other financial products; as well as compliance and regulatory matters.
+She concentrates her practice on domestic and international tax as well as finance and investing; private equity, hedge funds, venture capital, real estate and investment funds (including fund formation); family offices; foundations, not-for-profits and tax-exempts; real estate; trading, prime brokerage, derivatives and other financial products; as well as compliance and regulatory matters.
 Jacquie has extensive experience working with family office and family investment platforms, including investment transactions, tax, operations, human resources and employment law matters.
 She also has deep experience with cross-border transactions and partnering with international counsel on complex matters.

 Jacquie started her career as a tax lawyer at Cleary Gottlieb Steen & Hamilton, and then moved to work for investment banks, including in a role structuring derivatives on the trading desk at Goldman Sachs.
 She worked a total of almost twelve years in London, England.
 Jacquie then moved back to New York to work in-house for a family office with a multi-strategy wealth management platform, where she was tax counsel, deputy general counsel, and later partner of a related law firm.